RunMat

 • Mixing gpuArray operands with host operands is an error—convert explicitly using gpuArray or gather.

-How horzcat runs on the GPU
+How RunMat runs horzcat on the GPU

 horzcat delegates to cat(dim = 2, …).
 When the active acceleration provider implements the cat hook, the concatenation is executed directly on the GPU without staging data back to the CPU.
 Providers that lack this hook fall back to gathering the operands, concatenating on the host, and uploading the result so downstream code still sees a gpuArray.
 This mirrors MATLAB's explicit GPU workflow while keeping RunMat's auto-offload planner informed.